muziejus/javascripting-english-major/3-programming.md

 Save and commit.
 A good commit message now would be “Create scripts.js.”
 In the project window, you should see `scripts.js` alongside `index.html`.
-When you reload your page in your browser, you should get an annoying alert, telling you that “scripts.js has been loaded!”
+When you reload your page in your browser, you should get an alert, telling you that “scripts.js has been loaded!”

 That’s obviously pretty annoying, so change `alert` in `scripts.js` to `console.log`.
 Now open up the console on the browser and reload the page.
 As